 How to Enable or Disable Tab Sleep feature in Firefox browser?

-To enable or disable the Tab Sleep feature in the Mozilla Firefox browser, perform the following steps:-
+To enable or disable the Tab Sleep feature in the Mozilla Firefox browser on Windows 11 or 10, perform the following steps:-

 Step 2.
 You will see a “Proceed with Caution” warning message.
 Click on the “Accept the Risk and Continue” button to open the “Advanced Preferences” page.